 Many types of worms can affect your dog.
-These not only include the dreaded heartworm, but also roundworms, tapeworms, and others.
-How can you tell if your dog has worms?
-There are specific things you can look for.
+These include not only the dreaded heartworm, but roundworms, tapeworms, and others.
+These parasitic worms can latch onto your dog after they consume contaminated soil, water, feces, spores, or food.

-Here’s some information on indications that your pooch might have a problem, as well as the kinds of worms in dogs.
-You’ll also learn some ways you can prevent this problem from occurring.
+Here are some indications that your pooch might have a problem, as well as the types of parasitic worms that can occur in dogs.
+You’ll also learn some ways to keep this problem from occurring in the first place.

 Symptoms of Worms